I'll go to your classroom to give demos on

 person can learn how to do as well.

-Acclaimed Medieval Armour maker William Fedun is offering formal armour making classes at his armouring shop in the village of Metcalfe (just south of Ottawa) on Fridays, starting 30 August.
+Acclaimed Medieval Armour maker William Fedun is offering formal armour making classes at his armouring shop in the village of Metcalfe (just south of Ottawa) on Fridays.
 His description follows:

 The whole course is only seven well spaced out